-In the case of timer/event counter OFF condition, writing data to the timer/event counter preload register also reloads that data to the timer/event counter.
-But if the timer/event counter is turn on, data written to the timer/event counter is kept only in the timer/event counter preload register.
-The timer/event counter still continues to operate until an overflow occurs.
+In the case of timer/event counter OFF condition, writing data to the timer/event counter preload register will also reload that data to the timer/event counter.
+But if the timer/event counter is turned on, data written to it will only be kept in the timer/event counter preload register.
+The timer/event counter will still operate until overflow occurs.
+When the timer/event counter (reading TMR) is read, the clock will be blocked to avoid errors.
+As clock blocking may results in a counting error, this must be taken into consideration by the programmer.